isaurav0/tictactoejs/README.md

 # Tic Tac Toe
-A simple multiplayer game made using html5 canvas and JavaScript
+A simple game made using html5 canvas and JavaScript Can be played in three modes:
+  i.
+Single Player
+  ii.
+Multiplayer Offline
+  iii.
+Multiplayer Online